invoiceninja/dockerfiles/README.md

 This will take care of the initial account setup.
 You can later remove these .env variables.

 > ⚠️ **Warning**
-> If `IN_USER_EMAIL` and `IN_PASSWORD` is not set the default user email and password is "admin@example.com" and "changeme!" respectively.
-You will use this for the initial login, thereafter, you can delete these two environment variables.
+> If `IN_USER_EMAIL` and `IN_PASSWORD` are not set the default user email and password is "admin@example.com" and "changeme!" respectively.

+After the container has completed the first startup you can delete these two environment variables.

 ### Generate a APP_KEY